metta-systems/vesper/README.md

 just gdb
 ```

-If you launch OpenOCD or QEMU before, then gdb shall connect to it and allow you to load the kernel binary directly into memory.
+If you launch OpenOCD or QEMU before (for example, via `just qemu-gdb`), then gdb shall connect to it and allow you to load the kernel binary directly into memory.
 Type `load` in gdb to do that.

 ### To see kernel symbols and their values